sfshaw/bootcamp357/mod1/README.md

 #### Vim

 Vim is entirely useful to learn.
-At the bear minimum you should learn how to:
+At the bare minimum you should learn how to:

 1. Open a file with Vim
 2. Edit a file in Vim